 - Farro with Mushrooms & Parmesan A great option for entertaining, this whole grain farro makes for a perfect dinner party side.

-- Quick Baked Sweet Potato Pair salmon with a quick baked sweet potato: this recipe has a time-saving trick.
+- Quick Baked Sweet Potato or Quick Baked Potato Pair salmon with a quick baked sweet potato: this recipe has a time-saving trick.

 - Best Brussels Sprouts Recipe Crispy Brussels sprouts work for an easy weeknight meal: they take 30 minutes total.